maroux/taskhawk/README.md

 Taskhawk provides 4 queues which may be used for independent monitoring and scaling needs.
 These queues are divided by priority - default, high priority, low priority, and batch priority.
 In addition to on-demand task dispatch, Taskhawk also provides a cron mechanism for invoking tasks at regular intervals, or on a fixed schedule.
-This is implemented using [Cloudwatch Rules](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html).
-This is the equivalent for celery beat.
+This is implemented using [Cloudwatch Rules](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html), and is the equivalent for celery beat.

 ## Provisioning

 Taskhawk requires an SQS queue or an SNS topic (for Lambda apps), and credentials to access this resource.
-This can be set up by hand, or using [Terraform](https://www.terraform.io/), using [these modules](https://registry.terraform.io/search?q=taskhawk&verified=false).
+It's recommended that the infra be set up using [Terraform](https://www.terraform.io/), with provided [modules](https://registry.terraform.io/search?q=taskhawk&verified=false).
-There is also a [CLI tool](https://github.com/Automatic/taskhawk-terraform-generator) available to manage the Terraform config so you do not have to deal with Terraform syntax.
+There is a [CLI tool](https://github.com/Automatic/taskhawk-terraform-generator) available to manage the Terraform config so you do not have to deal with Terraform syntax.

 ## Protocol & limits